Richie Ray: Early life

 Ray's parents had him take piano lessons when he was seven years old.
 His life-long partnership with Robert "Bobby" Cruz Feliciano started five years later in 1957 when Ray played bass in a group led by Cruz.
 This combination was the beginning of one of the greatest salsa duos in the salsa music industry.

-He attended the Brooklyn Conservatory of Music, the famed High School of Performing Arts, and the Juilliard School of Music.
+He graduated from the High School of Performing Arts in 1962 then attended the Brooklyn Conservatory of Music and the Juilliard School of Music.
 These experiences served to further develop and refine his musical training.
-In addition, he became well-versed in various Latin music genres which were popular at that time – the Guajira, the Cha-cha-cha, the Bolero and others.
+In addition, he became well-versed in various Latin music genres which were popular at that time – the guajira, the cha-cha-cha, the bolero and others.

 Musical career

 Ray left Juilliard in 1963, after just one year.
 He made this choice so that he could get organized and dedicate himself to his own band.
 This was a year later that Cruz joined in as the lead vocalist.
 In 1965, he signed with Fonseca Records and released his debut album, Ricardo Ray Arrives/Comején.
 The album included the outstanding hit songs "Mambo Jazz", "Comején", "Viva Richie Ray", "El Mulato", "Suavito", "Pa' Chismoso Tú" and the bolero-cha "Si Te Contaran".
 The famous pair recorded some of their finest work during the period that they were with the Fonseca label.

 In 1966, the group switched to the Alegre label, coinciding with the arrival of the boogaloo.
 Ray recorded nine albums with Alegre.
-He was a part of Tico/Alegre Records until 1970, and during that time he produce such hits as "Richie's Jala Jala", "Mr. Trumpet Man", "Señor Embajador", "Agúzate" (Gold Record Award winner), "Amparo Arrebato", "Traigo de Todo", and the Spanish version of Claude François 's "Comme d'habitude", called "A Mi Manera" in reference to Frank Sinatra's version "My Way".
-This song went on to be the most radio played Spanish version of "comme d'habitude" (and so of "My Way") during 1970; the song also won the duo a Gold Record Award.
+He was a part of Tico/Alegre Records until 1970, and during that time he produce such hits as "Richie's Jala Jala", "Mr. Trumpet Man", "Señor Embajador", "Agúzate" (Gold Record Award winner), "Amparo Arrebato", "Traigo de Todo", and the Spanish version of Claude François's "Comme d'habitude", called "A Mi Manera" in reference to Frank Sinatra's version "My Way".
+This song went on to be the most radio played Spanish version of "Comme d'habitude" (and so of "My Way") during 1970; the song also won the duo a Gold Record Award.

 While with Alegre, Ray also recorded two albums for UA Latino.
 These included Viva Ricardo and El Diferente (Gold Record Award winner).
 The band scored a number one hit with the song "Colorín Colorado", while "El Diferente", "Feria En Manizales" and "Ay, Compay!", became number one hits in Latin America.

 In 1968, Ray and Cruz had been together professionally for five years, had written most of their songs together, and for the first time in the album Los Durísimos, they shared equal billing in an album cover.
 This album had such hits as "Agallú", "Pancho Cristal", "Adasa", and "Yo Soy (Babalú)".
 Since then the band became officially known as Richie Ray and Bobby Cruz.